How Intersection Traffic Cameras Impact Car Accidents in Pennsylvania

 You may attempt to obtain traffic cam footage to prove another driver was at fault for your injuries.
 However, this may not be as easy as you may think.
 Private companies or the government own many traffic cameras.
 Generally, you cannot demand a copy of video footage from a privately-owned camera.

 You may wonder what your options are in this type of scenario are.
-You may be granted access to a traffic cam footage by filing a subpoena with help from a personal injury lawyer.
+You may be granted access to a traffic cam footage by filing a subpoena with help from a personal injury lawyer in Philadelphia.
 A subpoena is a court-issued order to produce documents or information, or summoning a person to appear in court.

 There are two different types of subpoenas.
 The first type of subpoena is known as subpoena ad testificandum.
 This subpoena requires the respondent to testify before the court.
 To have access to information such as video footage, the petitioner must file a subpoena duces tecum.